Axiomatic Closure Operations, Phantom Extensions, and Solidity: Solidity and Phantom Extensions

 Hochster \cite{Ho94} defined an $R$-module $M$ to be solid if $\Hom_R(M,R)\ne 0$.
 If the module is an $R$-algebra $S$, then $S$ is solid if and only if there exists an $R$-linear map $\gamma:S\to R$ such that $\gamma(1) = c\ne 0$.
 While Hochster showed that all balanced big Cohen-Macaulay modules and algebras are solid, an open question from \cite{Ho94} was whether or not all solid algebras can be modified into balanced big Cohen-Macaulay algebras, i.e., are solid algebras also seeds ($R$-algebras that can be mapped to a balanced big Cohen-Macaulay $R$-algebra \cite{D07}).
 In \cite[Example 3.14]{HH09} Hochster and Huneke gave a counterexample in characteristic $p$, which shows that not all solid algebras in characteristic $p$ are seeds even though all seeds are solid.

 In this section we provide a complementary result to the connection between solid algebras and seeds in light of the counterexample mentioned above.
 We will prove that if $R$ is characteristic $p$ and also $F$-finite (for $R$ reduced, $R\to R^{1/p}$ is a module-finite extension), then all solid algebras are phantom extensions of $R$ and thus can be modified into big Cohen-Macaulay modules.
-We will need several characteristic $p$ lemmas to help set up everything.
+We end the section with an example of a solid module that is not a phantom extension of $R$.